← Back to Datasets

 We can also look at U.S. flight delays by airline.
 Here we see that the median flight delay is typically less than zero, meaning the typical flight is on time.
 However, we can use a pivot table to calculate percentile values, to show a more interesting story.
 Looking at the 90th percentile delay for each airline (p90 of Delay) shows the 10% worst flight delays for each airline.
 Here you can see that it's not uncommon to have flight delays over 30 mins.
 U.S. flight delays by airline

 We can use a unique Row Zero feature to analyze the busiest days to travel and worst days to travel.
-Row Zero pivot tables support date/time aggregation for rows, so you can summarize pivot table data by day, week, month, quarter as well as hour, minute, second.
-Below we aggregate all of the flights by day and sort to see the days with the most flights and days with the most flight delays. pivot table group by date
+Row Zero pivot tables group by date, so you can summarize pivot table data by day, week, month, quarter as well as hour, minute, second.
+Below we aggregate all of the flights by day and sort to see the days with the most flights and days with the most flight delays. days with most flight travel

 Finally, we can use another unique Row Zero feature, pivot table count unique, to quickly see the number of direct flight destinations out of each airport: number of direct flights by airport in U.S.